AntMessinis/AccountsGenericsCollectionSOA/README.md

 # AccountsGenericsCollectionSOA
-A simple bank accounts exercise project for AUEB Coding Factory
+A simple bank accounts project for AUEB Coding Factory